Medicare Advantage vs Medicare Supplement (Medigap)

 What is Medicare Advantage?

-Medicare Advantage, also known as Part C, is a comprehensive plan that combines all aspects of Original Medicare coverage, including preventative health (Medicare Part B), hospitalization (Medicare Part A), outpatient services, and frequently, prescription drugs (Medicare Part D).
+Medicare Advantage, also known as Part C, is a comprehensive plan that combines all aspects of Original Medicare coverage, including preventative health (Medicare Part B), hospitalization (Medicare Part A), outpatient services, and, frequently, prescription drugs (Medicare Part D).
 It is offered by private insurance companies approved by the Centers for Medicare & Medicaid Services (CMS).
 These plans have a maximum out-of-pocket so that you can rest easy.
 Plus, the deductible, copayments, coinsurance, and premiums are set by insurance providers within limits set by CMS.

 Agent tip: